MANAGED SERVICES IN THE CLOUD ERA THE ROAD AHEAD

 MOVING TO THE CLOUD

 While vertical specific solutions are one thing, customers are also looking at MSPs to play the active role of advisors who can help them derive maximum benefits from new technology options.
 A case in point is the growth of Cloud services.
 As Cloud technologies gain more acceptance, and enterprises realize the benefits of moving more applications and services off premise, they expect their partners to follow suit.
 With enterprises predicted to drastically decrease the number of IT services they build versus the turnkey external ones they will readily consume , Managed Services will have to adapt themselves accordingly.
 In addition, the complexities of cloud services are also likely to increase notably as customers become aware of the challenges in relying on just one or two cloud services.
-With Hybrid and Multi clouds increasingly becoming common, customers are looking to their MSPs to manage these setups for them as well.
+With Hybrid cloud and Multi clouds increasingly becoming common, customers are looking to their MSPs to manage these setups for them as well.

 Migrating to the cloud makes significant business sense for many enterprises, especially if it doesn’t require them to build the requisite competence for maintaining the setup.
 This is where MSPs are expected to make a difference, by bringing in their advanced capabilities and helping integrate cloud services into the fabric of the existing enterprise IT infrastructure.